Make piano learning fun with these practice games!

 - Gather a pile of pennies (or small candies or any other small object)

-- Child plays the section on the piano
+- In this piano playing game, the child plays the section on the piano

 - If every note was perfect without a single missed note, then you win a penny!
 (It is OK if the rhythm isn’t perfect—that will come in time.
 But be very strict about 100% accuracy with the notes)

-- If the child misses a note, then he/she loses a penny (no penalty if none have been earned yet)
+- If the child misses a note in this piano playing game, then he/she loses a penny (no penalty if none have been earned yet)

 - When you collect as many pennies as your age, you win!